-Each support category is made up of many supports and services which are included in the NDIS Price Guide and Support Catalogue referred to as ‘line items’.
+Each support category is made up of many supports and services which are included in the NDIS Pricing Arrangements and Price Limits and Support Catalogue.

-The Support Catalogue also lists support categories and support line items against registration groups.
+The Support Catalogue is a comprehensive list of support categories, support item numbers and support line items against registration groups.
 This can help providers determine which support to register for.

 Supports not funded by the NDIS